Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Holtze had a median taxpayer income of $76,156 and an average income of $83,396 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is among the highest incomes reported in Australia, contrasting with Greater Darwin's median income of $66,956 and average income of $77,199 during the same period.
-Based on Wage Price Index growth of 8.44% from financial year 2023 to September 2025, current estimates would be approximately $82,584 for median income and $90,435 for average income as of that date.
-According to the 2021 Census figures, individual earnings in Holtze rank at the 94th percentile nationally ($1,308 weekly), while household income ranks lower at the 33rd percentile.
-Income analysis shows that the $800 - 1,499 bracket dominates with 35.2% of residents (693 people).
-Housing costs are manageable with 91.6% retained, but disposable income sits below average at the 42nd percentile.
+The median taxpayer income in Holtze is $76,156 and the average is $83,396 according to postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is among the highest in Australia compared to Greater Darwin's median income of $66,956 and average income of $77,199.
+Based on Wage Price Index growth of 8.44% since financial year 2023, estimated incomes as of September 2025 would be approximately $82,584 (median) and $90,435 (average).
+According to the 2021 Census, individual earnings rank at the 94th percentile nationally ($1,308 weekly), while household income ranks at the 33rd percentile.
+Income analysis shows that 35.2% of residents fall within the $800 - 1,499 bracket (693 people).
+Housing costs allow for retention of 91.6% of income, but disposable income is below average, ranking at the 42nd percentile.

 Frequently Asked Questions - Income